Modelling columnarity of pyramidal cells in the human cerebral cortex: Complete spatial randomness

 The most natural place to begin our point pattern analysis is by testing whether a homogeneous Poisson process $X$ with intensity $\lambda>0$ (we then view $Y$ as a stationary Poisson process with the same intensity), also called complete spatial randomness (CSR), adequately describe each nucleolus point pattern dataset.
 Recall that this means that $n(X)$ is Poisson distributed with parameter $\lambda|W|$ and conditional on $n(X)$ the points in $X$ are independent and uniformly distributed within $W$.
 We shall see that CSR is a too simple model for the description of \texttt{L3} and \texttt{L5}, and that the noticed deviations from CSR become useful for suggesting new models.

 The CSR model is fully specified by its intensity, which naturally is estimated by $n(X)/|W|$, which is equal to $2.37\times 10^{-5}$ for \texttt{L3} and $1.63\times 10^{-5}$ for \texttt{L5}.
-For this fitted model Figure~\ref{f:summ_fun_CSR} summarises the results of the GERL envelope procedure based on the concatenation of the $L$-, $G$-, $F$-, $J$-, and cylindrical $K$-functions as discussed in Section~\ref{s:func_summ}.
-Particularly, the left column depicts the part concerning the empirical functional summaries $\hat{L}(r)-r$, $\hat{G}(r)$, $\hat{F}(r)$, and $\hat{J}(r)$ along with the corresponding GERL $95\%$ envelope.
-The right column depicts the empirical cylindrical $K$-function along with the areas at which it falls outside the GERL $95\%$ envelope.
-It is observed that the empirical functional summaries $\hat{L}$, $\hat{G}$, and $\hat{J}$ fall strictly outside the GERL envelope for midrange values of $r$ in a manner that indicates repulsion between points at this range.
-For small and large $r$-values the observed point patterns resemble the Poisson process.
-This behaviour could suggest a kind of clustering, where clusters of points from a Poisson process are somewhat separated.
-The separation of these clusters seems to be more pronounced for \texttt{L3} than for \texttt{L5}.
-Further, in the right column of Figure~\ref{f:summ_fun_CSR}, the empirical cylindrical $K$-function falls above the upper GERL envelopes for cylinders that have a height larger than approximately 35\,$\mu\mathrm{m}$ for both datasets and a base radius of approximately 5--15\,$\mu\mathrm{m}$ for \texttt{L3} and 5--20\,$\mu\mathrm{m}$ for \texttt{L5}.
-Furthermore, the observed cylindrical $K$-functions falls below the lower $95\%$ GERL envelope for cylinders with a height of approximately 10--30\,$\mu\mathrm{m}$ and a base radius larger than 5\,$\mu\mathrm{m}$.
-Hence, for elongated cylinders extending in the $z$-direction, we tend to see more points in the data than we expect under CSR, while for stunted cylinders we tend to see fewer points.
-This seems to be in correspondence with columnar structures where the columns extend in the $z$-direction.
+For that fitted model, Figure~\ref{f:summ_fun_CSR} summarises the results of the GERL envelope procedure, based on the empirical cylindrical $K$-function with the cylindrical structuring element extending in the $x$-, $y$-, and $z$-directions, along with the areas at which the empirical cylindrical $K$-function falls outside the GERL $95\%$ envelope.
+It is clearly seen that CSR is rejected for both point patterns in all three directions.
+This is supported by the associated $p$-values of $10^{-4}$ for all three directions for \texttt{L3}, and $4*10^{-4}$ for the $x$ and $y$-directions and $10^{-4}$ for the $z$-direction for \texttt{L5}.
+We notice that the empirical cylindrical $K$-function extending in the $z$-direction falls above the upper GERL envelopes for cylinders that have a height larger than approximately 35\,$\mu\mathrm{m}$ for both datasets, together with a base radius of approximately 5--15\,$\mu\mathrm{m}$ for \texttt{L3} and 5--20\,$\mu\mathrm{m}$ for \texttt{L5}.
+This trend is not observed for the empirical cylindrical $K$-functions extending in the $x$- and $y$-directions.
+Furthermore, the observed cylindrical $K$-functions extending in the $z$-direction falls below the lower $95\%$ GERL envelope for cylinders with a height of approximately 10--25\,$\mu\mathrm{m}$ and a base radius larger than 5\,$\mu\mathrm{m}$.
+We further observe that the empirical cylindrical $K$-functions extending in the $x$- and $y$- directions falls below the lower $95\%$ GERL envelope for cylinders with a height of approximately 0--60\,$\mu\mathrm{m}$ and a base radius of approximately 5--25\,$\mu\mathrm{m}$.
+Hence, for elongated cylinders extending in the $z$-direction, we tend to see more points in the data than we expect under CSR, while for stunted cylinders we tend to see fewer points. {Similarly, for cylinders that are neither very stunted or very elongated in the $x$- and $y$-directions, we see fewer points than we expect to see under CSR.} This seems to be in correspondence with columnar structures where the columns extend in the $z$-direction.